|

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 The Sutherland Brothers & Quiver appeared on The Basil Brush Show on 13 November, 1976, where they performed Secrets.
+In the Spring of 1977, they appeared on Jim'll Fix It, performing If I Could Have Your Loving.
+They handed over signed copies of their albums & songbook to the fan who had requested that Jim should "fix it" for her to meet the band and got a bottle of whisky in return!
 The band appeared on The Old Grey Whistle Test on 4 October, 1977, presented by Bob Harris, where they performed Ice in the Fire and Every Tear I Cry.
 Also appearing were Joan Armatrading and Harry Chapin.
 They also appeared on Top of the Pops on 7 June, 1979, presented by Jimmy Saville, where they performed Easy Come, Easy Go.
 Others appearing that night were The Tourists (prior to their evolution into the Eurythmics), The Skids, E.L.O., Elvis Costello, Linda Lewis, Roxy Music, Sister Sledge, Blondie, Nick Lowe & Eddie Grant. |

 |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||